bluebanquise/bluebanquise/collections/hardware/roles/gpu/README.md

 rpm2cpio nvidia-driver-local-repo-rhel8-515.65.01-1.0-1.x86_64.rpm | cpio -idmv
 ```

-Now, grab the repository, and push it into your repositories http server folder:
+Now, grab the repository, and push it into your repositories http server folder.
+For example:

 ```
 cp -a var/nvidia-driver-local-repo-rhel8-515.65.01/ /var/www/html/repositories/redhat/8/x86_64/nvidia